-The Student Learning Centre is a free service to help you improve your study and learning skills.
+Student Learning Development provides free academic development to help improve your study and learning skills.
 Workshops are held regularly on a wide range of topics designed to make your study more manageable and enjoyable – and to help you develop skills to take into life beyond university.

 The University and Faculty of Law provide you with a high-tech environment to support your studies.
 When you arrive on campus, you are assigned email and network accounts, which allow you to access the Otago network on and off campus.